rsyncOSX/RsyncOSX_archived/README.md

 RsyncOSX require macOS Catalina 10.15 and later versions of macOS.

-The work on a SwiftUI based version of RsyncOSX has commenced.
-There is some more info about [the SwiftUI based version of RsyncOSX](https://rsyncosx.netlify.app/post/swiftui/).
+The work on a SwiftUI based version of RsyncOSX did commence in December 2020.
+And the development progresses every day.
+There is some more info about [the SwiftUI based version of RsyncOSX here](https://github.com/rsyncOSX/RsyncSwiftUI).

 ![](images/main1.png)
 ![](images/main2.png)